kjschmidlab/GGoutlieR/paper/paper.md

 Visualization-based tools, such as `SPA` [@yang2012model], `SpaceMix` [@bradburd2016spatial], `unPC` [@house2018evaluating], help researchers to unveil samples with geo-genetic patterns opposing the isolation-by-distance assumption, but those tools do not provide statistics to simply pinpoint outliers.
 This shortage could be detrimental to the reproducibility of research.
-Moreover, with the advances in genome sequencing technologies, researchers nowadays work on much larger sample sizes than in the past, for example, the studies of genebank collections (CITATION).
+Moreover, with the advances in genome sequencing technologies, researchers nowadays work on increasing sample sizes, for example, genebank collection studies of rice [@gutaker2020genomic; @wang2018genomic], barley [@milner2019genebank], wheat [@schulthess2022genomics], soybean [@liu2020pan] and maize [@li2019identifying].
-Visualization-based approaches may have difficulty in presenting unusual geo-genetic patterns because thousands of samples projected on a graph tend to overlap.
+Visualization-based approaches may have difficulty in presenting unusual geo-genetic patterns in a large data set because numerous data points on a graph tend to overlap.
 Therefore, a new approach is needed to facilitate the detection of unusual geo-genetic associations in biological samples.
 We developed a heuristic statistic framework to detect **G**eo-**G**enetic **outlier**s, named `GGoutlieR`.
 Our package `GGoutlieR` computes empirical p-values of violating the isolation-by-distance assumption for individual samples according to geographical origins and genotypic data.